xpinked/pyinject/README.md

 ## Installation

-You can install all of these with `pip install pyinject`.
+You can install all of these with `pip install git+https://github.com/xpinked/pyinject.git`.

 ## License